Adenilson/rust-openssl/README.md

 ###Windows

 1. Grab the latest Win32 OpenSSL installer [here][1].
-At the time of this writing, it's v1.0.1i.
-If you're using 64-bit Rust (coming to Windows soon), then you should get the Win64 installer instead.
+At the time of this writing, it's v1.0.1l.
+If you're using 64-bit Rust, then you should get the Win64 installer instead.
 2. Run the installer, making note of where it's installing OpenSSL.
 The option to copy the libraries to the Windows system directory or `[OpenSSL folder]/bin` is your choice.
 The latter is probably preferable, and the